Price

 Itinerary Download PDF

-We begin the day with one of the highlights of any visit to Egypt, a visit to the three main pyramids of Giza.
-While once located in remote desert, they now touch the suburbs of modern Cairo.
+Begin the day early with one of the highlights of any trip to Egypt, a visit to the Giza Necropolis.
+While once located in the remote desert, the Giza pyramid complex now abuts the suburbs of modern Cairo.
 No matter how many photos or documentaries you have seen, your first glimpse of these marvels of the ancient world will take your breath away.
-As a qualified Egyptologist, your tour leader is able to expertly explain the facts and myths behind these three mammoth works of art.
-You will also visit the mysterious Sphinx with its lion’s body and man’s face.
-In the afternoon, we drive to the historic Mediterranean city of Alexandria.
-Approximate travel time: 4 hrs by private vehicle
+As a qualified Egyptologist, your tour leader will be able to expertly explain the facts and stories behind these three incredible monuments.
+Opt to purchase a ticket to enter the Pyramid of Khufu.
+You will also visit the mysterious Great Sphinx with its lion’s body and man’s face.
+In the afternoon, take advantage of free time to explore more of Cairo on your own, or opt to visit Memphis (the ancient capital of Aneb-Hetch) and Sakkara (the site of Egypt's first pyramids, including the Step Pyramid of Djoser).
+Accommodation: Flamenco Hotel Cairo (or similar) Meals included: Breakfast

 Details